Unsigned-Long/flags/flags-template/readme.md

 ### Output

-_if you want to over view the example command lines and outputs, please click [the log file](./output/log.log)._
+_if you want to over view the example log file for command lines and outputs, please click [the log file](./output/log.log)._

 if run command line: